 When you think about oral health, having straight teeth does not necessarily seem to fit into place.
 For the most part, this is only considered a cosmetic requirement.
-It explains why many people are comfortable with the idea of keeping their teeth as they are, even when orthodontics in Houston, TX is available.
+It explains why many people are comfortable with the idea of keeping their teeth as they are, even when orthodontics in Houston and Porter, TX is available.

 If you have mixed feelings about trying out orthodontic treatment because you consider it a cosmetic preference, you have more to learn.
 Read on for more about the place of orthodontics in maintaining excellent oral health.

 It is a dental treatment that seeks to achieve proper teeth alignment, by aligning any malpositioned teeth.

 The area of specialization for an orthodontist is in jawbone and teeth structures.
 This means that they spend most of their time addressing the development of the jawbone relative to the positioning of teeth.
 Therefore, to say that orthodontics in Highway 6 is solely about improving the appearance of patients’ smiles is a disservice to the amount of work that orthodontists put in teeth corrections.